prajyotkalekar/Calculator_Application/README.md

 <h2>Demo:</h2>

-- Explore the functionality of the currency converter with our <a href="https://prajyotkalekar.github.io/Calculator_Application/" target="_blank">Live Demo</a>.
+- Explore the functionality of the calculator with our <a href="https://prajyotkalekar.github.io/Calculator_Application/" target="_blank">Live Demo</a>.
+Try different calculations and see the results in real-time.
 Try different currency conversions and see the results in real-time.
 <br><br>

 <h2>Screenshots:</h2>